 - The Historical Highlights Tour of Somerset House takes place on Thursdays and Saturdays.
 Free, but reserve a place at reception in the Seaman’s Hall on the day.
 Somerset House, The Strand, Aldwych, WC2R 1LA.
 Nearest station: Temple.
 For more information, visit the Somerset House website.

 To find out about the ‘Roman bath’, the old Somerset House feeder cistern, click here.

 For more of Metro Girl’s history posts, click here.

-Posted on 29 October 2017, in Activities, Architecture, History, London, Tourist Attractions and tagged Architecture, history, Inigo Jones, london, Somerset House, William Chambers.
+Posted on 29 Oct 2017, in Activities, Architecture, History, London, Tourist Attractions and tagged 18th century, Georgian, Inigo Jones, Somerset House.
 Bookmark the permalink.
 1 Comment.

 Pingback: ‘Roman’ bath at The Strand: What the Dickens is the history behind this old watering hole? | Memoirs Of A Metro Girl